 #3 Tinnitus retraining therapy

-This type of therapy was designed to retrain the way your brain, central nervous system, and the auditory system receives, processes, and interprets sound.
+This type of therapy was designed to retrain the way your brain, central nervous system, and auditory system receive, process, and interpret sound.
 Though this therapy was designed to address tinnitus, it has also been shown to help with both misophonia and hyperacusis.
 A device, similar to a hearing aid, is used for this therapy.
 It emits a low-intensity sound that allows your brain to hear both the noise it creates and tinnitus.
 Over time it is supposed to help your brain reduce the amount of attention it gives the tinnitus, making the tinnitus feel less severe.
 With hyperacusis, the same treatment can lessen your overall sensitivity to sound.

 #4 Cognitive behavioral therapy (CBT)